 Link building requires outreach and relationship building, but internal linking involves creating links between pages yourself.
 That means linking to one of your blog posts from a different blog post or linking to a collection page from a relevant blog post.
 Both types of links are effective in helping pages rank.

 3. Focus resources on getting collection pages to rank

 A product page features a singular product, like a blue candle cactus.
 A collection page shows all of the products in a category, like all plants within the cactus family.
-While it’s challenging to get product pages on page one, Keval notes that collection pages are much easier to rank.
+While it’s challenging to get product pages on page one, collection pages are much easier to rank.

 Urban Americana, a vintage midcentury modern shop in Long Beach, California, has found success with this.
 Its collection page for all midcentury modern furniture ranks #1 for the keyword “vintage mid century modern furniture.”

 A big benefit of ranking a collection versus a product page is that shoppers can see your entire inventory for a certain category.
 It gives them more options, rather than sending them to a single product page where they have only one choice.

 4. Create a blog that gives you authority in your niche

 Creating a blog is an important part of an ecommerce SEO strategy, but not for the reasons you might think.
 Rather than thinking about blog traffic as something that drives sales, the real benefit of having a blog is that it creates something called topical relevance.

 Google likes ranking sites that are authoritative in their space.
 That could mean having a really good link profile.
 It could also mean having very high quality content that answers all the questions people have about a particular product.

 For example, plant shop Succulents Box creates short pieces of content around informational keywords that relate to succulent care, such as: